Bifold vs. Sliding Doors: The Ultimate Decision Guide (2025)

 1. Comparison at a Glance

-Before we dive into the technical details, here is how the two systems stack up on the features that matter most to homeowners.
+Before diving into the technical details, compare the key features that matter most to homeowners.

 Feature Bi-Folding Doors Sliding Patio Doors